-MadKudu's Data Science Studio is the proprietary platform that allows users to easily build segmentation models.
-This platform was originally built for our internal data scientists to build segmentation models for our customers and we are excited to now open this "black box" to external users.
-The platform will be accessible in read-only mode as a first step to allow our customers to see how their model is configured.
+MadKudu's Data Science Studio called "Springbok" is the proprietary platform that allows users to easily build predictive models and segmentations.
+This platform was originally built for our internal data scientists to build models for our customers and we are excited to now open this "black box" to external users.
+The platform is accessible

 This document focuses on the data science studio capabilities for the Customer Fit models.